At Montreux Jazz Festival

 At Montreux Jazz Festival is a 1998 album by Israeli singer Ofra Haza.
 The recording which captures Haza and a five-piece band live at the Montreux Jazz Festival in July 1990 comprises material from her international studio albums Shaday, Yemenite Songs and Desert Wind, including hit singles like "Im Nin' Alu", "Galbi", "Shaday", "Ya Ba Ye", as well as Yemeni Jewish traditionals and the a cappella performance of "Love Song" with lyrics from The Song of Songs.

-The album was first issued in 1998 and re-released internationally on the Locust Music label in 2005.
+The album was first issued in 1998 and re-released on Israel on 2004 on Hed Arzi and later internationally on the Locust Music label in 2005.

 The live concert film released in 2007.